 Avoiding scams and rip-offs in Cambodia

-Tip to avoid scams and rip-offs: Cambodia really should be one of those countries that delights tourists with its unique culture and fascinating history in a relaxing, enchanting environment.
+Avoiding scams and rip-offs in Cambodia: Cambodia really should be one of those countries that delights tourists with its unique culture and fascinating history in a relaxing, enchanting environment.

 A place where you should be free to wander at will, enjoying lazy days soaking up a truly exotic experience.